 After the Broadband Team has published the BEAD-eligible locations, the team will announce the beginning of the application round on https://sdgoed.com/partners/connectsd/ and via normal outreach such as internal listservs, possible press release, and known awareness avenues.
-The initial application round will last for at least 60 days after posting the BEAD application.
+The initial application round will last for at least 30 days after posting the BEAD application, anticipated to last through the month of July 2024, though this timeline is tentative and depends on the NTIA's initial proposal approval timeline.
 As described in step 2, the Broadband Team will continue to perform outreach to prospective subgrantees during this period.

 For subsequent application rounds, the round will begin one week after the remaining BEADeligible locations have been published.
+Remaining BEAD-eligible locations may be published prior to determining final application scores from the previous round, but after all applications have been collected and remaining eligible locations determined, to enable rolling collection of applications.